 But what if I don’t want a fence all the way around my property?
 Well, I’m so glad you asked!
-A stand alone stone instalment will do just the trick.
-This earthy and timeless piece not only defines the boundaries of your property (just as a fence would) but it also doubles as a mailbox.
+A stand-alone stone instalment will do just the trick.
+An earthy and timeless piece not only defines the boundaries of your property (just as a fence would) but also doubles as a mailbox.
 How convenient!

 39. Stone feature fall

-Here is another great way to incorporate stone in your build!
-I love the way this stone wall has been used as a feature between the two timber fence installations.
+Here is another great way to incorporate stone in your build, and this stone wall can be used as a feature between the two timber fence installations.
 It is also a great backdrop for a garden bed!
-The timber slats match perfectly with the soil.
-And I just love the large timber handle on the gated entrance.
+The timber slats tend to match perfectly with the soil.
+And why not add a large timber handle on the gated entrance?

 40. Vertical vibes

-Wow, this place is definitely one of a kind!
-This is a great example of perfectly matching your front fence to your house!
-Varying widths have been used to create a visual difference.
-The lower level of the house features timber that is the thinnest and most spread out, the upper level is the thickest timber that is completely touching and the front fence is in between the two with shorter and longer pieces across the boundary.
+Try matching your front fence to your house!
+Varying widths can be been used to create a visual difference.
+The lower level of the house should feature timber that is the thinnest and most spread out, the upper level may have the thickest timber that is completely touching.
+Finally, the front fence is in between the two with shorter and longer pieces across the boundary.

-How much character does this front fence have?!
-The laser cut design really adds a lot of personality.
-The other features are very simple from the white concrete sections to the horizontal timber slats.
-I love that you get glimpses of the warm and welcoming house through the laser cut design!
+A laser-cut design really adds a lot of personality.
+The other features can be very simple from the white concrete sections to the horizontal timber slats.
+You get glimpses of the warm and welcoming house through a laser-cut design!

 42. Timber slats

 Here’s another way you can use timber slats for your front fence!
-I love the deep red tones in the timber that match perfectly with the light blue house paint behind.
-And the streamlined mailbox is minimalistic and simple whilst not taking any attention away from the timber slats.
+Use a deep red tone in the timber that matches perfectly with the light blue house paint behind.
+Add in a streamlined mailbox that is minimalistic and simple whilst not taking any attention away from the timber slats.

 43. Bold block work

 If the building work on your house is already bold, why not go for something similar at your front fence?
-This place has a large stone wall that also works as a backdrop for the front garden bed.
-And I love the large pillar that features an oversized house number!
+Your place can have a large stone wall that also works as a backdrop for the front garden bed.
+And I love the idea of a large pillar that features an oversized house number!

 44. Painted brick with steel infills

-This front fence perfectly matches the monochrome colour palette of the house.
-I love the bricks that have been painted white to match the exterior walls of the house as well as the black steel infills which match the paint work of the carport roof.
+Have your front fence perfectly matches the monochrome colour palette of the house.
+You can have bricks that have been painted white to match the exterior walls of the house as well as the black steel infills which match the paintwork of your carport roof.

 45. Greys and greenery

-How sweet is this place!
-The front fence is made up of a gate that has the same colour as the house and a little hedge that sets the boundary of the place.
-I also love the symmetrical gardens that are featured at the front of the property as well as either side of the entrance of the house.
+Why not add a front fence is made up of a gate that has the same colour as the house and a little hedge that sets the boundary of your place?
+I also love the idea of symmetrical gardens that are featured at the front of the property as well as on either side of the entrance of the house.

 46. Cottage meets modern

-This setup makes my heart sing!
-I love the monochromatic colour palette where there is the white cottage style house with the black modernised addition.
-And how cool is that black picket fence!
+Make your heart sing with this setup!
+With a monochromatic colour palette, your white cottage style house can go with the black modernised front fence addition.—a black picket fence!
 So often we see white picket fences, but why not switch it up by painting it black.
 So cool!